 With a graded death benefit policy, you have access to more death benefit than a guaranteed policy at slightly lower rates.

 You’ll be paid out a lower death benefit if you die in the first year after signing the policy, but benefits increase each year, up to the third year.

 Life insurance is important for people with cardiovascular disease, just like anyone else.

-If you’re confused about benefits, we’ll work with you to answer all of your questions and get you the best possible coverage.
+If you’re confused about benefits, working with an experienced life insurance agent will ensure that all of your questions are answered and you get the best possible coverage.